kLog: A Language for Logical and Relational Learning with Kernels: Graphicalization and feature generation

-We finally resort to a Merkle-Damg{\aa}rd construction-based hashing function for variable-length data to map the various lists to integers, that is, we map the distance-label pairs, the new vertex labels, the new edge labels and the new edge sequences to integers (in this order).
-Note that it is trivial to control the size of the feature space by choosing the hash codomain size (or alternatively the bit size for the returned hashed values)\footnote{Naturally there is a tradeoff between the size of the feature space and the number of hash collisions.}.

-\subsection{Soft Matches}
+\subsubsection{Soft matches}

 The idea of counting exact neighborhood subgraphs matches to express graph similarity is adequate when the graphs are sparse (that is, when the edge and the vertex set sizes are of the same order) and when the maximum vertex degree is low.
 However, when the graph is not sparse or some vertices exhibit large degrees, the likelihood that two neighborhoods match exactly quickly approaches zero, yielding a diagonal dominant kernel prone to overfitting\footnote{A concrete example is when text information associated to a document is modeled explicitly, i.e., when word entities are linked to a document entity: in this case the degree corresponds to the document vocabulary size.}.
-In these cases a better solution is to relax the all-or-nothing type of match and allow for a partial or {\em soft} match between subgraphs.
-Although there exist several graph kernels that allow this type of match, they generally suffer from very high computational costs \cite{Vishwanathan2010:jrnl}.
+In these cases a better solution is to relax the all-or-nothing type of match, allowing subgraphs to match partially or in a {\em soft} way.
+Although there exist several graph kernels that are based on this type of match, they generally suffer from very high computational costs \cite{Vishwanathan2010:jrnl}.
 To ensure efficiency, we use an idea introduced in the Weighted Decomposition Kernel \cite{Menchetti05:proc}: given a subgraph, we consider only the multinomial distribution (i.e., the histogram) of the labels, discarding all structural information.
 In the soft match kernel, the comparison between two pairs of neighborhood subgraphs is replaced by\footnote{Note that the pair of neighborhood subgraphs are considered jointly, i.e., the label multisets are extracted independently from each subgraph in the pair and then combined together.}:

 where $V(A)$ is the set of vertices of $A$.
 In words, for each pair of close neighborhoods, we build a histogram counting the vertices with the same label in either of the neighborhood subgraphs.
 The kernel is then computed as the dot product of the corresponding histograms.